Dublin and Drogheda Railway: Origins

-In 1836 the D&D presented the scheme to parliament to construct the railway line between Dublin and Drogheda and it successfully received royal assent on 13 August 1836.
+In 1836 the D&D presented the scheme to Parliament to construct the railway line between Dublin and Drogheda and the Dublin and Drogheda Railway Act 1836 (6 & 7 Will.
+4. c. cxxxii) successfully received royal assent on 13 August 1836.
 Despite support of eminent engineers for the coastal route some opposing factions pressed for an inland route via Navan and some other speculative schemes resulted in litigations, delays and expense.
 Some savings in the project were possible when Rev Taylor of Ardgillan Castle near Balbriggan permitted the railway to pass through the demesne allowing the railway to take a more favourable and less expensive course.
-An amended bill presented to parliament in February 1840 and assisted by the services of Daniel O'Connell and eventually passed.
+An amended bill presented to Parliament in February 1840 and assisted by the services of Daniel O'Connell and eventually passed as the Dublin and Drogheda Railway Act 1840 (3 & 4 Vict. c. cvi).

 John MacNeill in late 1839 as the line's engineer was ratified in May 1840.
 By October 1840 construction was underway.